Author: Kevin George

 Acts Chapter 3: Now Peter heals a lame man and preaches another sermon.
 Peter again teaches contrary to PSA with the following statements in verses 19 and 26: “Repent therefore and be converted, [so] that your sins may be blotted out” and, “God, having raised up His servant Jesus, sent him to bless you, in turning away every one of you from your iniquities.”
 There is nothing here about Jesus paying for their iniquities, which is a huge omission if this is a new doctrine that must be proclaimed and believed.

-Acts Chapters 4-6: Here Peter and John are arrested and released, Annanias and Sapphira die, more arrests, releases, and threats.
-We do have Acts 5:31, “God exalted him at his right hand as Leader and Savior, to give repentance to Israel and forgiveness of sins” ESV.
+Acts Chapters 4-6: Here Peter and John are arrested and released, Annanias and Sapphira die, and there are more arrests, releases, and threats.
+We do have Acts 5:31, “God exalted him at his right hand as leader and savior, to give repentance to Israel and forgiveness [aphesin] of sins.”
 Again, repentance, turning from sin occurs first, leading to “aphesin”, which is literally “release”, but figuratively can be “forgiveness”, which God grants to those who stop sinning and turn to Him.
 Verse 29 says that this is what “Peter and the apostles answered”, so it is not just Peter’s claim, and again nothing is stated regarding some “good news” that Jesus had paid for the sins of humanity.
 Instead, we have the consistent warning that humanity must to repent of their sin, which is to stop sinning.
 PSA is not being proclaimed by “Peter and the apostles” in these chapters.

-Acts Chapters 7-8: In these chapters Stephen is stoned and Philip meets the Ethiopian who asks about Isaiah 53!
-What an ideal opportunity to bring up PSA, not only to the Ethiopian but also to all the future readers of the book of Acts.
+Acts Chapters 7-8: In these chapters, Stephen is stoned, and Philip meets the Ethiopian who asks about Isaiah 53.
+What an ideal opportunity to bring up PSA in Isaiah 53, not only to the Ethiopian but also to all the future readers of the book of Acts.
 But not a word was said about it!
 This silence should be shocking!

 Acts Chapter 13: Saul, now Paul, preaches in a synagogue in Antioch.
-The relevant atonement statements come in verses 38-40, “Be it known unto you therefore, men and brethren, that through this man the release of sins is proclaimed to you, 39 and from all things which you could not be set right/justified/freed by the law of Moses, in him all that believe are set right/justified/freed.
-40 Therefore beware lest the [judgment] thing spoken of in the Prophets come upon you.”
-Nothing about PSA here.
-Interestingly, many translations use the word “justification” in verse 39, but many versions use “free” instead, as they recognize that when reading this verse in context with the prophetic warning of verse 40, this is not about justification as typically used in PSA doctrines.
+The relevant atonement statements come in verses 38-40, “Be it known unto you therefore, men and brethren, that through this man the release of sins is proclaimed to you, 39 and from all things which you could not be freed [set right/justified] by the law of Moses, in him all that believe are freed [set right/justified].
+Therefore beware lest the [judgment] thing spoken of in the Prophets come upon you.”
+There is nothing about PSA here.
+Interestingly, some translations use the word “justification” in verse 39, but many versions use “free” instead, as they recognize that when reading this verse in context with the prophetic warning of verse 40, this is not about justification as typically used in PSA doctrines.
 The Old Testament prophets all warned that God would bring judgment upon those who would not stop their sin.